verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/nginx.md

 4. To load images from a different directory at the same level of html folder.
 You cannot serve the whole images folder though.
 5. Match URLs with regular expressions.
 6. Redirect to http://localhost:8080 when someone tries to access http://localhost:8888.
 This is a redirection.
 Nginx is lazy loading, HAProxy is eager loading.
+7. This load balances the request to 4 services running on 127.0.0.1 on ports 2222 to 5555.
+8. Consistent Hashing: This hashes the client IP address and maps it to one of the services.
+Every time a certain client sends a request, it gets mapped to the same server IP.
+This is useful for stateful sessions because it sticks a client request to one server.
+Idea of having a sticky state in memory is not useful especially in case of Kubernetes where containers keep coming up and down.
+9. Path based request routing.
+10. Block /admin connections